-TPL is not aware of any trails or roads on any of the acquisitions other than several two tracks on the Keystone Woods WMA property.
-These and any others that are discovered will be managed per DNR policy for WMAs, AMAs, SNAs or State Forests.
+TPL is not aware of any trails or roads on any of the acquisitions.
+If any are discovered on lands to be managed by the DNR, they will be managed per DNR policy for WMAs, AMAs, SNAs or State

+Forests.
 If they are discovered on lands to be managed by local units of government, they will be managed per a maintenance and monitoring plan developed in consultation with LSOHC staff.

-Will new trails or roads be developed or improved as a result of the OHF acquisition? $\ensuremath{\text{No}}$
+Will new trails or roads be developed or improved as a result of the OHF acquisition?